 Marlon Fuentes is a nationally recognized independent media artist working in film and photography.
-As a creative professional, his work as a photographer and filmmaker has been shown and/or collected in major museums around the U.S. and abroad, such as: the Smithsonian’s National Museum of American Art and the National Museum of American History, the Library of Congress, the Corcoran Gallery, the Houston Museum of Fine Art, the Museum of Modern Art, the Guggenheim Museum, and the Netherlands Filmmuseum.
+As a creative professional, his work as a photographer and filmmaker has been shown and/or collected in major museums around the U.S. and abroad, such as: the National Gallery, the Smithsonian’s National Museum of American Art and the National Museum of American History, the Library of Congress, the Corcoran Gallery, the Houston Museum of Fine Art, the Museum of Modern Art, the Guggenheim Museum, and the Netherlands Filmmuseum.

 His work is studied in university undergraduate and graduate courses such as film and social history, cultural studies, media studies, anthropology, and film criticism.
 He is known in academic and cinema studies circles as the filmmaker who has successfully blended autoethnography and the historical essay as a distinct documentary approach.